TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 But there is a promising alternative, for which we need to define the set-theoretic notion of *disjoint union*.

 #exercise(sub: "subtype" )[
-  Do you think that there can be an anlogue of the _subset_ relation $subset.eq$ for types?
+  Do you think that there can be an analogue of the _subset_ relation $subset.eq$ for types?
 ]

 == Disjoint Union of Sets